How Bromelain Breaks Down Protein – Explained in Detail

 How Bromelain Breaks Down Protein

-It is thought to help ease the stomach spasms and cramps that are often associated with irritable bowel syndrome.
+• Promotes gum healing thought to help ease the stomach spasms and cramps that are often associated with irritable bowel syndrome.
 In addition to that, bromelain improves stomach function and relieves stomach pain.

 Further Reading: